-93. Azerbaijan highlighted concerns about discrimination against migrants, persons from immigrant backgrounds, asylum-seekers and refugees in accessing public and health services and employment, and allegations of ill-treatment and hate speech towards minorities and other vulnerable groups.
+93. Azerbaijan highlighted concerns about discrimination against migrants, persons from immigrant backgrounds, asylum seekers and refugees in accessing public services, health services and employment, and allegations of ill-treatment of, and hate speech directed at, minorities and other vulnerable groups.